ruddyscent/taka-3/jetson/WolframEngine/README.md

 $ sudo ln -s ../Wolfram/WolframScript/bin/wolframscript ./
 ```

-The mathematica executable fails to recognize the operating system and returns an error.
+The Mathematica executable fails to recognize the operating system and returns an error.
 Because Mathematica supports arm64, there may be a trick to deceives Mathematica into believing the OS is one of RPi.

 ```console
 $ mathematica